sniperyyc/toy_web_crawler/README.md

-# a toy web crawler, just for fun :)
+# a toy web crawler

 ## step1: install Chrome and driver on Linux
 ```